Greens dream of power fading as German election nears

 Proposals to cut city speed limits and put an upper limit on motorways have also alienated some supporters.

-"Germans don't have a sense of humor when it comes to cars and meat," said Yvonne Seiler, a secretary and Greens backer.
+"Germans don't have a sense of humour when it comes to cars and meat," said Yvonne Seiler, a secretary and Greens backer.

 Gero Neugebauer, a political scientist at Berlin's Free University, said: "The Greens scare away a lot of voters and their ideas just don't excite people anymore.
 People don't understand their message."

-The party has also been hurt by its vow to raise taxes on people earning over 80,000 euros ($106,000) annually -- a plan that would hit many of its own, increasingly affluent, supporters.
+The party has also been hurt by its vow to raise taxes on people earning over 80,000 euros (67,567.57 pounds) annually -- a plan that would hit many of its own, increasingly affluent, supporters.

 "It's not just the 'Veggie Day'," says Manfred Guellner, managing director of the Forsa polling institute.